Polski [Back to main page]

 The Einstein Telescope will consist of a triangular underground observatory with sides 10 kilometres long.
 Each side will host two laser interferometers arranged in an “X” configuration.
 By measuring minute changes in the distance between suspended mirrors at the ends of these arms — as small as one thousandth of the diameter of a proton — ET will detect passing gravitational waves.
 The design includes two sets of interferometers: one optimized for low frequencies (using cryogenically cooled mirrors to reduce thermal noise) and another for high frequencies, allowing the observatory to cover a broad range of sources and timescales.

 The observatory will be built deep underground to minimize the effects of seismic vibrations and environmental noise.
-Two potential sites are currently under study: one in Sardinia (Italy) and another in the Euregio Meuse-Rhine region, located at the border of Belgium, the Netherlands, and Germany.
+Three potential sites are currently under study: one in Sardinia (Italy), another one in the Euregio Meuse-Rhine region, located at the border of Belgium, the Netherlands, and Germany whereas the third one is Lusatia in Saxony, Germany.
 The final choice will depend on detailed geological, environmental, and logistical evaluations.

 The Einstein Telescope will also work in close connection with other astronomical observatories to form part of the global multimessenger network, linking gravitational-wave detections with observations of light, neutrinos, and cosmic rays.
 Such combined observations will help identify the origins of the most energetic phenomena in the Universe, from gamma-ray bursts and magnetar flares to the merging of compact stellar remnants.